What’s the secret to abundance and prosperity? How do rich people get rich?

 So here’s Ken’s list of 10 surprising things that rich people do differently:

-1. Rich People Are Interested In Money
+1. Rich People Are Genuinely Interested in Abundance and Prosperity

 Okay, so this might not sound that surprising, but the first thing Ken noticed is that millionaires like money.
 Like really, genuinely like it.